mcpmessenger/mcp-registry/README.md

-# 🌐 MCP Registry: The Agentic Hub
+# 🌐 SlashMCP.com: The Agentic Hub

 **The fastest way to discover and connect Model Context Protocol (MCP) servers.**